-With the MORE button you can access the additional trigger channels (PERC 1 to 5 - see above).
-You also need the MORE button for additional functions and operational steps (such as undo / redo, see page 25).
+The MORE button allows you to access the additional trigger channels (PERC 1 to 5 - see above).
+You also need the MORE button to access additional functions and operational steps (such as UNDO / REDO, see page 25).

-With the help of the MORE button you can e.g. call up the most recently visited edit page in the modes UNIT or KIT.
+With the help of the MORE button you can e.g. call up the most recently visited edit page in the UNIT or KIT mode.
 For this, hold down the MORE button and press UNIT or KIT.
 Now the display will automatically jump to the last page you were on (for example KIT VOL, or UNIT TRIG) and you do not have to scroll through the entire menu again.